silnrsi/pysilfont/docs/scripts.md

 Usage: **`psfmakewoffmetadata -n PRIMARYFONTNAME -i ORGID [-f FONTLOG]  [-o OUTPUT]  [--populateufowoff] [--force] fontfile.ufo`**

 Make the WOFF metadata xml file based on input UFO.
 If woffMetadataCredits and/or woffMetadataDescription are missing from the UFO, they will be constructed from FONTLOG - see below

+Note: Currently fontTools, which several pysilfont scripts use, can't open UFO files with with woff fields in, so until it does it is recommended that:

+- FONTLOG is used as the source for the credits and description
+- `--populateufowoff` is not used.

 The primary font name and orgid need to be supplied on the command line.
 By default it outputs to *primaryfontname*-WOFF-metadata.xml.